PraneethMovva/Project1_Test-Harness/README.md

 ## Extensions
 I have implemented a total of 4 extensions.
 Out of which 3 extensions are for WC and 1 extension is for gron.
 To use the extension first you need to have the total python file(codes) and then you can type the following commands in the bash terminal.

-### 1. python wc.py foo yo    (To get word count of both the files and their total you can also use more files if you want) This is a command line functunality used to get lines, words, and characters and total of 2 or more files
+### 1. python wc.py foo yo This is a command line functunality used to get lines, words, and characters and total of 2 or more files
-### 2. python wc.py -lw foo   (It just shows the line and words there in a file) This is a command line functionality used to selectively count lines, words, and characters.
+### 2. python wc.py -lw foo This is a command line functionality used to selectively count lines, words, and characters of a file.
 ### 3. python wc.py -occurrences bye yo (It shows how many occurrences of bye are there in 'yo' file) This is a command line functionality used to find the no:of occurrences of a particular word in one or more files.
 ### 4. python gron.py --obj o order.json     (this helps to use o as the base rather than using json as default) This command line functionality can come in handy when you need other than json to be default.